Clever-ISA/Clever-ISA/specs/Main.md

 Exceptions:
 - UND, if any operand constraint is violated.
 - UND, if a reserved register is accessed by the instruction
-- PROT, if a Supervisor register is accessed, and the program is not in Program Execution Mode
+- PROT, if a Supervisor register is accessed, and the program is in Program Execution Mode
 - UND, if the destination operand is the flags or ip register.
 - PF, if a memory operand accesses an unavailable virtual memory address
 - PF, if the first operand is a memory operand, and page protections are violated by the access